 (click photo to enlarge, or here for closeup)

-Family: We have nine wonderful grandkids who are spread from San Diego to Indiana to Baltimore.
-Keeping up with photos here would be a fulltime task.
-We just wish they all lived locally, but here's the baby:
+Family: We have ten wonderful grandkids who are spread from San Diego to Big Sur to Indiana and Baltimore.
+Keeping up with photos here would be a full-time task.
+We just wish they all lived locally.

 Careers... and all that stuff...